ArctosDB/documentation-wiki/_how_to/bulkload-identifiers-relationships.markdown

 ---
 title: Bulkload Identifiers and Relationships
 layout: default_toc
-authors: Michelle Koo (original by Andy Doll, Teresa J. Mayfield-Meyer)
+authors: Michelle Koo, Andy Doll, Teresa J. Mayfield-Meyer
 date_updated: 2023-11-06
 redirect_from:
   - /how_to/How_To_Bulkload_Identifiers_Relationships/